ddnexus/elastics-doc/source/doc/7-Tutorials/4-Crawl-and-Index.md

         end
       end

-(* please, try it and let me know whether it works as is.
+(Tiago: please, try it and let me know whether it works as is.
 Ask me if you have any problem )

 Run the task, that will crawl and index the Flex Doc Site